 How it Works For Your Program

-Students in professional master's and doctoral programs typically self-fund their educational expenses through a variety of programs including student loans, student line of credit, and employment income.
-Students may also be eligible for a limited number of graduate awards made available through their graduate units and various external agencies.
+Students in professional graduate programs typically self fund their educational expenses through a variety of programs including student loans, student line of credit, and employment income.
+Students may also be eligible for a limited number of graduate awards available through their graduate units and various external agencies.

 The University of Toronto is fully committed to providing financial support for students in doctoral-stream programs (MA, MSc, MASc, and PhD).
-Consult your
+See funding details for your program.

 If you are a research master's or PhD student, the amount of your funding package, the number of years you will receive it, and how the funding is composed will depend on your specific program.

 In most cases, you'll receive a detailed breakdown of your funding package at the beginning of each academic year.
 Each Faculty has its own funding arrangements, which are administered by the respective graduate units.

 range from a total support package of $23,426, or an amount equal to the cost of

 academic tuition and fees plus $15,000, to an average income of $41,040, depending on your program.